What Do Texas Solar Customers Want from the Legislature This Year? Nothing.

 By Bret Biggart

 This week, Texas legislators convene in Austin for the 2023 legislative session.
 The agenda includes a range of proposals that would revamp the state’s electricity system.
+Let’s go through a couple of points about the Texas legislature 2023.

 I wrote in the Austin American-Statesman last month about the need to put Texans – not big gas plants or power companies — at the center of the conversation about the state’s energy future.
 That means strategies like home weatherization and “virtual power plants” that protect the grid and save Texans’ money.
 You can read more about that here.